DUI ADSAC Assessment Oklahoma City

 Do I need to complete any classes after the ADSAC assessment?

-If your license is revoked or suspended, yes, you will need to complete some classes or intervention after the assessment, in order get your license reinstated, unless you have already completed a prior intervention that meets or exceeds your ADSAC recommendation.
+If your license is revoked or suspended, yes, you will need to complete some classes or interventions after the assessment to get your license reinstated, unless you have already completed a prior intervention that meets or exceeds your ADSAC recommendation.

 Do you provide the 10-hour or 24-hour ADSAC courses?